 In order to get your hands on the best boning knife, you need to keep a few aspects in consideration before making the purchase.
 Here is what you need to look for in the best boning knife.

 First and foremost is the blade of the knife.
 There are two choices available; you can either opt for a stiff blade or a flexible one.
-The answer to this depends on how you wish to utilize the knife.
+The answer to this depends on how you wish to use the knife.
 A stiff blade is usually preferred since it gets the work done of cleanly removing the bone from the meat.

 There is also the option of a semi-flexible blade which would work great if you are looking for a knife that would work as both a filet knife and boning knife.
-The design of the blade is also another factor, and you can pick from narrow, wide, stiff, flexible, and curved ones.
+The design of the blade is also another factor, and you can choose from narrow, wide, stiff, flexible, and curved ones.

 · Size and Shape